mnvoh/cameratokeyboard/README.md

 ## Usage

+> [!IMPORTANT]
-***NOTE:*** If you are using WSL, you cannot access your webcam in that environment.
-A workaround is to use this [Kernel](https://github.com/PINTO0309/wsl2_linux_kernel_usbcam_enable_conf) but I have not used it and will not take responsibility for any consequences if you decide to use it.
+> If you are using WSL, you cannot access your webcam in that environment.
+A
+> workaround is to use this [Kernel](https://github.com/PINTO0309/wsl2_linux_kernel_usbcam_enable_conf)
+> but I have not used it and will not take responsibility for any consequences if you decide to
+> use it.
 Just run the c2k.py in Powershell, ez pz.

 ```
 usage: c2k.py [-h] [-e TRAINING_EPOCHS] [-ts WIDTH HEIGHT] [-b TRAINING_BATCH] [-rp RAW_DATASET_PATH]